-Topics Map > IT Help Desk Services > Applications > Adobe
+Topics Map > GBIT Service Desk Services > Applications > Adobe

-Adobe - Audio Files Offline When Added to Multitrack Session in Adobe Audition CC
+Adobe - Audio Files Offline When Added to Multitrack Session in Audition CC

 This document details how to solve the issue of audio files to show up offline.

 Adobe - No Audio on Video Clips in Premiere Pro CC

 ***NOTE: Audio files can show up as offline when added to a multitrack session in Adobe Audition CC if the drive the session is saved to does not have space for a conformed audio file.
 Saving the session to a new location with significant free space and re-adding the file to the session should solve the issue.***

 ***NOTE: This can also happen if the multitrack session has been saved on a student network share "M:/" drive or another drive that is nearly full.
 When an audio file is added to a multitrack session and the file’s sample rate does not match the sample rate of the session, Audition automatically creates a “conformed” audio file with the session’s sample rate and stores it in a “Conformed Files” folder that is created in the directory where the session is saved.***